Moore County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit: You may have received a temporary driving permit at the time of your arrest.
-This permit is typically valid until your ALR hearing or until the date the suspension is scheduled to begin, whichever comes first.
+Upon arrest, you may have received a temporary driving permit.
+This permit is typically valid until your ALR hearing or until the date your suspension begins, whichever comes first.

 If You Refused Testing